brjdenis/VarianESAPI-HalcyonGantryAngle/README.md

 ![image](imageeq.png)

-Here *a* is the distance of the upper circle from the center of the cube, and *b* is the distance of the lower circle from the center of the cube (a = b = 5.7 cm).
+Here *a* is the distance of the upper circle from the center of the cube, and *b* is the distance of the lower circle from the center of the cube (a = b = 5.7 cm). *X* and *Y* are the measured distances between the centers of the circles.
+This is an approximation.
+You can change the formula in *CalculateDeviation()*.

 ## Important note